 “Heavy weights on male body image: The relationship between self-esteem, sexual orientation and drive for muscularity in men.”

-Condie holds the personal and professional values of respect (a tripod for himself, his students, and his peers), reflective practice, and trust (in ourselves, others and the process).
-Condie also values “practicing what we preach,” and the importance of a love of lifelong learning.
-He believe the attributes of resilience, consistency and passion, adaptability, investment and perseverance to be key ingredients for purposeful and meaningful success with bidirectional learning.
-Condie has also been a blended educator in both online and face-to-face tertiary education delivery.
+Dr. Condie holds the personal and professional values of respect (a tripod for himself, his students, and his peers), reflective practice, and trust (in ourselves, others and the process).
+He also values “practicing what we preach,” and the importance of a love of lifelong learning.
+He believes the attributes of resilience, consistency and passion, adaptability, investment and perseverance to be key ingredients for purposeful and meaningful success with bidirectional learning.
+Dr. Condie has also been a blended educator in both online and face-to-face tertiary education delivery.